IDC Names Securiti a Worldwide Leader in Data PrivacyView

 The law does not specifically mention the procedures which are deemed reasonable.

 In 2016, the AG of California released a report on Data Breaches and defined reasonable security measures to mean the implementation of 20 controls listed in the Center for Internet Security’s (CIS) Critical Security Controls to identify the minimum level of information security that all organizations that collect or maintain personal information should meet and that an organization’s failure to implement all of the controls constitutes a lack of reasonable security.

 The 20 controls are:

-The CCPA requires that compliance professionals who handle consumer inquiries be trained on all the rights granted to consumers (this can be done through the help of online courses and training modules to give your staff better understanding of the data privacy sector and how to manage consumers) under the CCPA, and how consumers can exercise those rights.
-This would include, for example, the employees staffing, the 800 number and the ones who are responding to consumer inquiries and requests for information.
+The CCPA requires that compliance professionals who handle consumer inquiries be trained on all the rights granted to consumers (this can be done through the help of online courses and training modules to give your staff a better understanding of the data privacy sector and how to manage consumers) under the CCPA, and how consumers can exercise those rights.
+This would include, for example, the employee's staffing, the 800 number, and the ones who are responding to consumer inquiries and requests for information.

 It is advisable to go through each item on this checklist to ensure your organization is compliant with the CCPA.

 Update Privacy Policies

 |Although companies follow the strictest standards when drafting privacy policies, they need to make sure that their policies are compliant with the CCPA.|